Azure/azure-iot-cli-extension/README.md

 `azext_iot_testhub` # Target IoT Hub for respective category of tests.

-Now you can run:
+Now you can run **Hub** integration tests:

 `pytest <extension root>/azext_iot/tests/test_iot_ext_int.py`

+_Optionally_ set `azext_iot_teststorageuri` to your empty blob container sas uri to test device export and enable file upload test.
+For file upload, you will need to have configured your IoT Hub before running.

-Update the following environment variables prior to running DPS integration tests _(coming soon)_.
+For **DPS** update the following environment variable prior to running.

 `azext_iot_testdps` # Target IoT Hub DPS for respective category of tests.

-Now you can run:
+Now you can run **DPS** integration tests:

 `pytest <extension root>/azext_iot/tests/test_iot_dps_int.py`